Cycling Interval Training Pathway

 Intervals 101

-Intervals are a critical training component for any athlete looking to generate adaptations and improve fitness and performance.
-In contrast to training races, for example, intervals allow an athlete to add intensity in a controlled manner, to target specific energy systems, and allow for an understanding of what is really going on inside.
+Interval workouts are a critical training technique for any athlete looking to generate adaptations and improve fitness and performance.
+In contrast to training races, for example, intervals allow an athlete to add intensity in a controlled manner, to target specific energy systems, and create opportunity for understanding what is really going on inside.
 Coaches Trevor and Ryan break down why intervals are so important.
 Click below to watch this video.

 Intervals 101